|L. S. Eldridge|

 "Happiness has a bad rap.
 People say it shouldn't be your goal in life.
 Oh, yes it should." -Richard Dreyfuss

 Can you believe it, I am still trying to finish this piece.
 Unbelievable.
 The weather is overcast, the light is dismal, but I will soldier on.
 I am ready to start a new piece and have played with the sketches.
 I think it might be fun to do this next piece on YUPO.
 I have skads of YUPO from Mark's workshop, and only one piece of watercolor paper left.
-It might be good as a study and perhaps for the MSW Open Exhibition this spring.
+It might be good as a study.

 "There are few men who do not love better to give advice than to give assistance." - Henry David Thoreau